 Some people actually have a little “dog paw soaking factory” that the dogs walk through then they walk on a towel or rug, or they use a paw plunger that will squeegee off the excess water and debris.

 Below are a couple of ideas we thought were interesting.
-We understand if paw soaking doesn’t work for your household or lifestyle and will give tips on wiping as well.
+We understand if this doesn’t work for your household or lifestyle and will give tips on wiping as well.

 Dr. Dodds and Hemopet prefer (especially for white and light-colored pets) a green tea bag poultice, solution, or wipe.
 Tea of a variety of types can be used as the tannins and polyphenols are antioxidant, anti-microbial and anti-inflammatory.